FilmBiopsy-Official/filmbiopsy-official.github.io/_posts/2021-11-22-kurup-worldwide-gross-inching-towards-100-cr.md

 **Kurup** directed by Srinath Rajendran starring Dulquer Salman, Indrajith and Shine Tom Chacko completed 40,000+ Shows at Worldwide Theatricals.
 The movie has completed 15000+ shows in Kerala & 12,000 shows in the Rest Of the India circuit(All Languages).

 The movie has become the Highest Grossing Malayalam movie in Australia, Canada, Saudi Arabia & Europe.
-The movie has broken Mamangam Overseas Gross and behind Lucifer Overseas Gross(50 Crores).
+Kurup has surpassed Mamangam Overseas Gross and stands second to Lucifer Overseas Gross(50 Crores).

 The movie made on budget of 40 Crores (including P&P) has already entered the Profit zone from Worldwide Theatricals and continues to attract the audience.